tobiasbayer/briathrachan/README.md

 Briathrachan
 ============

-This is the source code to Briathrachan, a Gaelic-English dictionary app for iOS (http://itunes.apple.com/de/app/briathrachan/id393502125?mt=8).
+This is the source code to Briathrachan, a Gaelic-English dictionary app for iOS.

 This dictionary is based on
 MacFarlane's (Scottish-)Gaelic-English dictionary "Am Briathrachan Beag".